particle-iot/docs/src/content/notes/device-count-enterprise.md

 After the six month manufacturing grace period, the device will count as a billable device whether it comes online or not.

+For cellular devices, if the SIM is deactivated for the entire billing month, it will not be counted as a billable device.
+There is no proration for devices active only part of the month.

+Product device counts are not affected by device claiming, whether unclaimed product devices, claimed to a single account, claimed to a team member, or claimed to a customer.